Tagged: forgotten 80’s horror movies

 VHS Verdict: ‘Wizard’s Curse’ 1992’s Bizarre Raunchy Kung Fu Horror Flick!!

-At the end of the day though, I definitely do recommend ‘Wizard’s Curse’, if even just for it’s sheer absurdity alone.
-Though it was released in 1992 it feels one hundred percent 80’s.
-Lots of neon, cool clothing, real stunts and a ton of 80’s FX work make it a unique little movie that never gets sleepy.
-It’s also filled with plenty of non PC “comedy” mostly revolving around sex yet never ends up being overly offensive some how.
-I liked the role of the virgin too being the wise crackin’ cop instead of the priests daughter, who regularly spends her time dodging super creepy advance & ploys from mega douchey men.
-The movie’s finale is pretty fun too as the Taoist Priest is forced to team up with his hilarious ex-wife who’s also a bad ass magician.
-And of course the movie’s final moment gag hinges on an over the top sex joke.
-If you’re looking for an utterly odd hybrid horror movie check this one out, it’s got a lot of weird ass shit going for it, if that’s your cup of tea!
+At the end of the day, I really highly recommend ‘Wizard’s Curse’, if even just for it’s sheer absurdity alone-it really goes the distance.
+Though released in 1992 it feels one hundred percent 80’s fueled.
+Lots of neon, cool clothing, real stunts and a ton of great stupid 80’s FX work make it a unique little forgotten flick that rises above the rest.
+It’s filled with plenty of raunchy gags revolving around stupid sexual exploits, yet somehow never ends up being overly offensive, in fact there’s a lot of heart and charm at it’s raunchy core.
+I liked the role of the “virgin” too being **SPOILER: the wise crackin’ hot shot cop instead of Lam’s daughter, who regularly spends her time dodging super creepy sex ploys from mega douchey sadistic men-you’ve just GOT to see the loser she narrowly dodges-the ultimate Hong Kong perv-out.
+Oh yeah & the finale is a total treat too as Lam is forced to team up with his hilarious ex-wife who’s also a bad ass magic practitioner as well.
+And of course the movie’s “final moment gag” hinges on an over the top bizarro sex joke freeze frame.
+If you’re looking for an utterly charming, mind melter, hybrid horror, sex comedy, rom-com action flick most DEF check this one out, it’s got a lot of weird ass shit going for it.
+If that’s your cup of tea, like is mine-I can attest ‘Wizard’s Curse’ will certainly not disappoint!
+Hey Vinegar Syndrome-snag this oddity up and give it the American cult following it truly deserves…..

 VHS Verdict: 1988’s Bizarre Horror Fantasy ‘Magic of the Universe’!